The Power of Acceptance

 But we all battle with this.
 We all encounter someone, or individuals (typically family) that we value so much, we wouldn't even question changing who we are to make them feel better, or to make their lives easier.

 I was always someone who was always wrong, someone who felt she was never understood and very direct/blunt and honest.
 I was often advised as a child to speak less, because being honest was perceived as not being "thoughtful".
-So I was taught early on that honestly wasn't always the best policy, when people's feelings were at stake.
+So I was taught early on that honesty wasn't always the best policy, when people's feelings were at stake.

 Sounds funny now, but that forced me to become quiet, to retreat into myself.
 And so that I didn't go insane, I chose to find solace in writing.
 I knew that I wouldn't judge myself so I became the only person I saw fit to communicate with.